harshitpaunikar1/marketing-process-analytics-dashboard/.github/project-buildup-history.md

 - Task summary: Created a schema diagram for the unified marketing events table that the dashboard will read from.
 Included field descriptions and data type notes.
 - Deliverable: Unified events table schema created and documented.
+## 2024-08-26 - Day 4: Dashboard mockup

+- Task summary: Built the dashboard mockup for the Marketing Process Analytics project.
+Used a simple Figma-style layout documented in the case study with annotations showing what each panel shows and why.
+The four key panels are: campaign performance overview, channel attribution breakdown, lead pipeline health, and cost per acquisition trend.
+Added explanatory notes for why each view was chosen over alternatives.
+- Deliverable: Dashboard mockup complete with four panels and design rationale documented.